API changelog

 November 2024

-• In Projects clarified the description of budget_total and budget_priorityand how to calculate total budget for Phase and Task level budgets.
+• In projects clarified the description of budget_total and budget_priorityand how to calculate total budget for Phase and Task level budgets.

 NEW FEATURE: managing project statuses including drafts

-• A new status field has been introduced to the Projects and Phases endpoints, and included on responses.
+• A new status field has been introduced to the projects and phases endpoints, and included on responses.
 Integer values will be used to represent each project or phase status; 0 = Draft, 1 = Tentative & 2 = Confirmed

 • Updating a Project status will impact how the Project and all associated entities appear and are used within Float, see the What’s new post for more details

-• The draft status value 0 will also be present in the existing status field within Allocations
+• The draft status value 0 will also be present in the existing status field within allocations

 • The tentative field will be deprecated but remains functional